Kharmalina/Multiverse-Assessment-Portfolio/High-Paw/README.md

 ### JF 4.4
 - Can interpret and implement a given design while remaining compliant with security and maintainability requirements
 - With our design, the team needed a functionality to register, login, logout, and all other endpoints.
-With that in mind, we were compliant with security and maintainability requirements by adding middleware to protect all endpoints with the use of access and fresh tokens.
+With that in mind, we were compliant with security and maintainability requirements by adding middleware to protect all endpoints with the use of access and refresh tokens.
 CI is helpful so we can be aware when tests are passing and failing and we can debug when necessary.

 ### JF 5.5